 A rel attribute can be set for SEO.
 Not every link needs a precisely set rel attribute.
 It is more likely that if a link is very important or should reflect other existing attributes, it makes sense to use the rel attribute.

-For the writing of texts, Gutenberg supports the transform feature between blocks, which is not only due to the semantics of the text, but also the layout and machine readability are improved.
+For the writing of texts, Gutenberg supports the transform feature between blocks, which is not only due to the semantics of the text but also because the layout and machine readability improved.

 Select the Blocks which should be grouped with a Hyperlink.
 The Block Toolbar will appear.
 Click on the Block icon and select the Hyperlink Block to transform the selected Blocks to a Hyperlink Block with some InnerBlocks.

 The many theories can easily be implemented with a little trial and error.